The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 Average temp: 15-23°C (59-73°F) Crowds: Low to moderate Hotel prices: Moderate (avoid Golden Week) Verdict: The single best month for first-time Tokyo visitors

 If I could only recommend one month for first-time visitors to Tokyo, it would be May.
-The weather is perfect — warm enough for outdoor everything, dry enough that you don't sweat through your shirts, cool enough that walking 15,000 steps a day doesn't destroy you.
-The crowds from cherry blossom season are gone.
+The weather is just about perfect: warm enough for outdoor everything, dry enough that you don't sweat through your shirts, cool enough that walking 15,000 steps a day doesn't destroy you.
+The cherry blossom crowds are gone.
 Rainy season hasn't started.

-The one warning: avoid Golden Week (April 29 - May 5).
-This is Japan's biggest domestic holiday, and the entire country travels.
+The one warning: avoid Golden Week (April 29 to May 5).
+This is Japan's biggest domestic holiday and the entire country travels.
 Hotels are full, trains are packed, prices spike.
 If you must come during Golden Week, book six months in advance.

 After May 6, the country exhales.
 Mid-to-late May is the sweet spot of sweet spots.